UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 # More Command Line Tips & Tricks

+## Setup the directory for today

+Just as we've created a new `R Project` for practicals 1 to 3, let's create a new one for today to make sure we're all in the same place.

+- Using the `File` menu at the top left, select `New Project`
+- Select `New Directory`
+- Select `New Project`
+- If you're not already asked to create this project as a subdirectory of `~`, navigate to the Home directory using the <kbd>Browse</kbd> button
+- In the `Directory Name` space, enter `Practical_4`, then hit the <kbd>Create Project</kbd> button.

+This again helps us keep our code organised and is good practice.

 ## Standard Output

-All of the output we saw in the previous session was 'printed' to your terminal.
+All of the output we saw in the previous pratical was 'printed' to your terminal.
 Each function returned output to you using a data stream called *standard out*, or `stdout` for short.
 Most of these tools also send information to another data stream called *standard error* (or `stderr`), and this is where many error messages go.
 This is actually sent to your terminal as well, and you may have seen this if you've made any mistakes so far.